cyberbotics/webots/docs/guide/object-lights.md

 ### DoubleFluorescentLamp Field Summary

-- `on`: Defines if the lamp is enabled
+- `intensity`: Defines the intensity of the emissive color.

 ## FloorLight